Preserving The Past To Inspire The Future For Over 50 Years

 The Watauga Association of Genealogists Northeast Tennessee was organized in 1971 and published the first Bulletin May 1972.The Bulletin is devoted to copies and abstracts of original source data relating to Northeast Tennessee and adjacent areas.
 The Association publishes the Bulletin semi-annually – April and October.
 In 2016 WAGS went to an all digital format and our Bulletin is available online for all members.

-Register for Event
+Register for Webinars

 Association Meeting Announcement

+The Watauga Association of Genealogists monthly meetings are held March through November (except July), on the 1st Tuesday of the month.
 To reach all of our members, meetings will be held both in-person at the Johnson City Public Library and online via Zoom.

 VISITORS are welcome to attend all meetings.

-When: Tuesday, April 1st
+When: Tuesday, May 6th

 Time: 6:30 – 7:30pm